stevedepp/TransferLearningCatsDogs2ASL/README.md

 #

-> So, run it for longer *[this notebook goes for 100 epochs]()*.
+> So, run it for longer.
 Twenty epochs, it’s at 36% which is one in three or better than one in three.
+*this [notebook]() is the one shown that goes for 100 epochs*

 ### ImageNet dataset and MobileNet network architecture - transfer learning